 - 0.2V.
 DM input is grouped with I/O pins, reflecting the fact that they are matched in loading. - 12.
-For slew rates less than 1 V/ns and greater than or equal to 0.5 V/ns.
-If slew rate is less than 0.5 V/ns, timing must be derated: ^tIS has an additional 50ps per each 100mV/ns reduction in slew rate from 500mV/ns, while ^tIH is unaffected.
-If slew rate exceeds 4.5V/ns, functionality is uncertain.
-For -335, slew rates must be ≥ 0.5 V/ns. - 13.
+For slew rates < 1 V/ns and greater \geq 0.5 V/ns.
+If slew rate is < 0.5 V/ns, timing must be derated: tIS has an additional 50ps per each 100mV/ns reduction in slew rate from 500mV/ns, while ^tIH is unaffected.
+If slew rate exceeds 4.5 V/ns, functionality is uncertain.
+For -40B, slew rates must be \geq 0.5 V/ns. - 13.
 The CK/CK# input reference level (for timing referenced to CK/CK#) is the point at which CK and CK# cross; the input reference level for signals other than CK/CK# is VREF. - 14.
 Inputs are not recognized as valid until VREF stabilizes.
 Exception: during the period before VREF stabilizes, CKE ≤ 0.3 x VDDQ is recognized as LOW. - 15.
 The output timing reference level, as measured at the timing reference point indicated in Note 3, is VTT. - 16. ^tHZ and ^tLZ transitions occur in the same access time windows as valid data transitions.
 These parameters are not referenced to a specific voltage level, but specify when the device output is no longer driving (HZ) or begins driving (LZ). - 17.
-The intent of the Don't Care state after completion of the postamble is that the DQS-driven signal should either be high, low, or high-Z and that any signal transition within the input switching region must follow valid input requirements.
-If DQS transitions to HIGH above VIH (DC) MIN, then it must not transition to LOW below VIH (DC) MIN prior to ^tDQSH (MIN). - 18.
+The Don't Care state after completion of the postamble means that the DQS-driven signal should either be high, low, or high-Z, and that any signal transistions within the input switching region must follow valid input requirements.
+If DQS transactions high, above VIH (DC) (MIN), then it must not transition low, below VIH (DC) (MIN), prior to ^tDQSH (MIN). - 18.
 This is not a device limit.
 The device will operate with a negative value, but system performance could be degraded due to bus turnaround. - 19.
 It is recommended that DQS be valid (HIGH or LOW) on or before the WRITE command.
 The case shown (DQS going from High-Z to logic LOW) applies when no WRITEs were previously in progress on the bus.
 If a previous WRITE was in progress, DQS could be HIGH during this time, depending on ^tDQSS. - 20.
 MIN (^tRC or ^tRFC) for IDD measurements is the smallest multiple of ^tCK that meets the minimum absolute value for the respective parameter. ^tRAS (MAX) for IDD measurements is the largest multiple of ^tCK that meets the maximum absolute value for ^tRAS. - 21.
 The refresh period is 64ms.
 This equates to an average refresh rate of 7.8125μs.
 However, an AUTO REFRESH command must be asserted at least once every 70.3μs; burst refreshing or posting